weikailin/cs6222-fa23/3-1-prg-const.md

 > Suppose that $x$ is fixed and $h$ is sampled uniformly and independently from $\cH$.
 > Given $y = f(x)$, the min-entropy of $x$ is $\ge i^\ast(x)-1$ because
 > each $x' \in f^{-1}(y)$ can be mapped to $y$.
-> By Leftover Hash Lemma,
+> By the corollary of Leftover Hash Lemma, "Guessing the hash value",
 > the first $i^\ast - d$ bits of $h(x)$ is $2^{-d+1}$-close to uniform.
 > This implies that we can hit the prefix $i^\ast - d$ bits of $h_{i^*}(x)$
 > w.p. $1 - 2^{-d+1}$ by sampling them uniformly at random.